ocaml/ocaml.org/data/tutorials/language/0lg_00_basic_datatypes.md

 ```

 Like the product type symbol `*`, the function type symbol `->` is not associative.
 The following two types are not the same:
-- `(int -> int) -> int` : This is a function taking a function of type `int -> int` as parameter and returning an `int` as result.
+- `(int -> int) -> int` : This function takes a function of type `int -> int` as a parameter and returns an `int` as the result.
-- `int -> (int -> int)` : This is a function taking an `int` as parameter and returning a function of type `int -> int` as result.
+- `int -> (int -> int)` : This function takes an `int` asa  parameter and returns a function of type `int -> int` as the result.

 ### Unit

 Uniquely, the type `unit` has only one value.
 It is written `()` and pronounced “unit.”

 The `unit` type has several uses.
-One of its main roles is to serve as a token when a function does not need to be passed data or doesn't have any data to return once it has completed its computation.
+Mainly, it serves as a token when a function does not need to be passed data or doesn't have any data to return once it has completed its computation.
 This happens when functions have side effects such as OS-level I/O. Functions need to be applied to something for their computation to be triggered, and they also must return something.
 When nothing meaningful can be passed or returned, `()` should be used.
 ```ocaml
 # read_line;;
 - : unit -> string = <fun>